 - Referrals for emergency food, shelter, medical care, counseling and other social-service needs

 - Individual and group counseling for the survivor and her/his children (in Harris County)

 - Financial assistance for emergency shelter, food, transportation and more

 - Advocacy with police, prosecutors and the Austin, Grimes, Harris, Fort Bend, Waller and Washington County courts

 - Information about her/his rights under the Texas Family Code and insight into how the family courts work

 - Information about her/his rights and options regarding criminal law and guidance as to how the criminal justice system operates

 - Assistance in completing Texas Crime Victims’ Compensation Fund applications

 AVDA is here to help.

 Our Victim Advocates are sitting by to take your call from 8 a.m. to 5 p.m.
-Monday-Friday at 713-224-9911 or you may request a call-back through our online pre-registration.
-We also have Saturday hours once a month by appointment—call to ask when.
+Monday-Friday or you may request a call-back through our online request for services.
+After speaking with you, the Victim Advocate will schedule an appointment for you.